Al Ain FC

 The club was founded in 1968 by players from Al Ain, members of a Bahraini group of exchange students and the Sudanese community working in the United Arab Emirates.
-The team quickly gained popularity and recognition throughout the country, being the team with the most trophies (35 in total).
+The team quickly gained popularity and recognition throughout the country, being the team with the most trophies (38 in total).

 Al Ain is by far the most successful club in the UAE.
-Al Ain has won a record 14 UAE Pro League, 7 President's Cups, 5 Super Cups, 3 Federation Cups, two League Cup, two Abu Dhabi Championship, Gulf Club Champions Cup and AFC Champions League.
+Al Ain has won a record 14 UAE Pro League, 7 President's Cups, 5 Super Cups, 3 Federation Cups, two League Cup, two Abu Dhabi Championship, Joint League, Gulf Club Champions Cup and two AFC Champions League and one Emirati-Moroccan Super Cup.
 The club is the first and only UAE side so far to win the AFC Champions League.